Ofsted Inspection - September 2023 - Full report available by request

 We pride ourselves on providing a safe, sheltered and nurturing environment in which children can explore past trauma and emotions they may not have previously felt able to do through the help of a dedicated and supportive staff team.

-The home provides care for girls who have emotional and behavioural issues, histories of placing themselves at risk of CSE and risk taking behaviour.
+The home provides care for children and young people who have emotional and behavioural issues, histories of placing themselves at risk of CSE and risk taking behaviour.
 Our aim is to break the cycle for these children through boundaries, nurture and high level of consistent child focussed care.

 We consider ourselves to be a ‘family’ and each staff member plays a part in the family acting in the capacity of ‘professional parents’.
 The rules and expectations are like that of a traditional home.
 The Manager expects the staff team to provide the children with a consistent, caring and child centred approach to ensure the best interests of the child are met.
 Each child, through the care we provide, can learn how to build self-esteem, develop relationships, inside and outside of the home, and realise their worth.
 The cornerstone of Cornwall Lodge is to celebrate the children’s achievements no matter how small, we set achievable, measurable and realistic goals so the child can see their progression.